The OpenFisca project follows the GitHub Flow.

 Opening a Pull Request means you want that code to be merged.
 If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.

 If the Pull Request depends on another opened Pull Request on another repository (like OpenFisca-Core/OpenFisca-France), the requirements should be updated in the dependent project via its

 It is considered a good practice to begin the name of the pull request with a verb in the present imperative tense:

 Propose a new reform according to the French finance bill 2018

 new reform PLF 2018

 Before allowing you to merge a PR, the continuous integration server will ensure that:

-- The semantic version number has been updated.
-Check the semantic versionning guidelines to know more about how to increment the version number.
+The semantic version number has been updated.
+Check the semantic versioning guidelines to know more about how to increment the version number.

 Due to a